SUBMISSION GUIDELINES FOR EDINBURGH HORROR FESTIVAL 2022 [Full Length Shows]

-3. Limited storage will be available for props, set pieces (within reason) and costume.
-They are left at the venue at the owners risk and neither the EHF nor venues take responsibility for losses and / or damages.
-We would also recommend labeling your items so other acts know not to use them as all acts will have access to storage areas.
+4. Limited storage will be available for props, set pieces (within reason) and costume.
+They are left at the venue at the owners risk and neither the EHF nor venue, or staff, takes responsibility for losses and / or damages.
+We would also recommend labelling your items so other acts know not to use them as all acts will have access to storage areas.

 3. You will be responsible for providing your own technician and playback device (laptop, mobile, tablet etc).
 If you are struggling to secure a technician, please contact us and we can put you in touch with technical assistance – any third party technicians we recommend will set their own rates and will act independent of the EHF.

 1. Shows cannot admit under 18s under any circumstances for the in-person events.
 Please ensure that OVER 18s ONLY is clearly displayed on any and all marketing.

 2. Admission prices are determined by the act themselves.
 Most opt for a “Pay What you Can” model where the audience donates at the close of the show, but some have charged admission in the past.
 A bucket will be provided for collecting donations at the end, a member of your team should be stationed with it near the exit.

 4. For Pay What You can shows, we offer audiences the opportunity to reserve seats via our website should they chose to.
-We suggest these seat reservation tickets are set at £5 or more.
+The reservation price, if any, will be set by the act.

 5. If charging admission or seat reservations we will provide the online ticketing service via our website.
 Please be aware that card handlers/ paypal will charge a small processing fee per transaction.
 This is not something we do ourselves, nor do we actually make money from it, but is a result of the platform used for payment- it is usually around 5%.
 You should factor this in to whatever you plan to charge for admission.

-2. Should COVID safety allow, we recommend, though do not require, that you get posters and fliers printed.
+2. We recommend that you get posters and fliers printed.
 Double sided A6 fliers are the most common, and A3 posters the common size- but participants have opted for different sizes in the past.
 You should aim to have these at the venue at least a fortnight before the Festival begins.
-You should look at printing around 10-15 posters for the venue itself, plus however many you think you can adequately distribute about Edinburgh.
-We’d recommend printing 500 fliers for a full run – more if you are a strong on-the-street flierer.
-You should consider alternatives to handing out physical flyers where possible.
+You should look at printing at least 10-15 posters for the venue itself, plus however many you think you can adequately distribute about Edinburgh.
+We’d recommend printing 500 - 1000 fliers for a full run – more if you are a strong on-the-street flyerer or distributer.

-5. You must include our logo on all image based promotional materials including but not limited to fliers, posters, facebook covers, teaser images etc and regardless of platform - so the logo should be used if your images are going up on Twitter, Facebook, Instagram, in a press advert etc The exception is for show or rehearsal photos used for promotion, you do not need to include the logo on those, though you may add if you wish
+4. You must include our logo on all image based promotional materials including but not limited to fliers, posters, Facebook covers, teaser images etc and regardless of platform - so the logo should be used if your images are going up on Twitter, Facebook, Instagram, in a press advert etc The exception is for show or rehearsal photos used for promotion, you do not need to include the logo on those, though you may add if you wish

-4. Fees are not refundable and are payable in full within 28 days of acceptance of your offer- which itself should be accepted within 14 days of the offer being made.
+3. Fees are not refundable and are payable in full within 28 days of acceptance of your offer- which itself should be accepted within 14 days of the offer being made.